hbansal987/module5/module_05/lesson_05.01/lesson_05.01.md

 ![15.gif](public/assets/15.gif)

+**It just acts like a Rigidbody which is restricting the movement of the plank(or any other body)!**

 ### Interpolate

 This is a corrective feature which is used to solve jittery motion.
 Physics executes at a fixed frame rate and sometimes character movement and graphics do not match, leading to jittery motion.